Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Experiments

 \subsubsection{Comparison between extracted features}

-We compare the 2D projections of extracted features from the simple baseline (pretrained VGG-16), MGRNet with triplet loss, and MGRNet with co-tuplet loss using the t-distributed stochastic neighbor embedding (t-SNE) algorithm \cite{RN56}.
+We compare the 2D projections of extracted features from the simple baseline (pretrained VGG-16), MS-SigNet with triplet loss, and MS-SigNet with co-tuplet loss using the t-distributed stochastic neighbor embedding (t-SNE) algorithm \cite{RN46}.
 To ensure clarity, we use signatures from a randomly selected subset of 50 names out of the 90 names in the HanSig test set.
-Fig. \ref{fig6} (a) displays the feature space projection of the simple baseline.
+Fig. \ref{fig8} (a) displays the feature space projection of the simple baseline.
 It shows that genuine and corresponding forged signatures of each name are clustered together.
 For instance, the red solid circle highlights a cluster from a single name where genuine signatures are visually inseparable from forged signatures represented by ``o'' and ``x'' marks, respectively.
 A similar pattern is observed for another name within the red dashed circle.
-This suggests that the simple baseline can differentiate between signatures of different names, distinguishing genuine signatures from random forgeries, but it struggles to separate genuine signatures from skilled forgeries in most cases.
+This result suggests that the simple baseline can differentiate between signatures of different names, distinguishing genuine signatures from random forgeries rather than effectively distinguishing between genuine signatures and skilled forgeries.

-Fig. \ref{fig6} (b) presents the feature space of MGRNet trained with the triplet loss.
-It demonstrates a better separation between genuine and forged signatures compared to the simple baseline.
+Fig. \ref{fig8} (b) presents the feature space of MS-SigNet trained with the triplet loss.
+It demonstrates a better separation between genuine signatures and skilled forgeries compared to the simple baseline.
 However, some genuine signatures and their corresponding forgeries remain clustered together.
 For example, the two red dashed circles indicate separate genuine and forged signatures of a name, while the red solid circle shows that genuine and forged signatures are visually indistinguishable.
 Additionally, the triplet loss fails to pull genuine signatures of each name closer together.
-Fig. \ref{fig6} (c) illustrates the feature space of MGRNet trained with the co-tuplet loss.
-It shows visually separable clusters of genuine and forged signatures for each name.
+Fig. \ref{fig8} (c) illustrates the feature space of MS-SigNet trained with the co-tuplet loss.
+It shows visually separable clusters of genuine signatures and skilled forgeries for each name.
 The two red solid circles highlight separate clusters of genuine and forged signatures for one name, while the two red dashed circles indicate a similar pattern for another name.
-Compared to the baseline and the model trained with the triplet loss, MGRNet trained with the co-tuplet loss exhibits improved separation between genuine and forged signatures.
-These experimental results demonstrate the promising generalization ability of our proposed MGRNet with the co-tuplet loss to unseen data.
+These experimental results demonstrate the promising generalization ability of our proposed MS-SigNet with the co-tuplet loss to unseen data.